-While many files are controlled by the contents of the Entity, The User Interface Diagram and Using the Security diagram diagrams, there exists a base high-level file structure that remains consistent for all apps.
+While many files are controlled by the contents of the Entity, UI and Security diagrams, there exists a base high-level file structure that remains consistent for all apps.

 This file structure is consistent across both C#Bot and SpringBot.

 ├── clientside ├── docker-compose.yml ├── models │ ├── entity │ ├── security │ └── ui ├── README.md ├── serverside ├── _shortcuts │ ├── linux_start.sh │ ├── linux_stop.sh │ ├── mac_start.command │ ├── mac_stop.command │ ├── windows_start.ps1 │ └── windows_stop.ps1 └── testtarget

 |clientside||Contains the client-side source code for the application (i.e the Angular or React components)|